Patrick DeVore Obituary - Hodgenville, KY | Legacy Remembers

-Patrick DeVore's passing at the age of 73 on Wednesday, December 02, 2020 has been publicly announced by Bennett-Bertram Funeral Home in Hodgenville, KY .
+Patrick DeVore's passing at the age of 73 on Wednesday, December 02, 2020 has been publicly announced by Dixon-Rogers Funeral Home in Magnolia, KY .

 Legacy invites you to offer condolences and share memories of Patrick in the Guest Book below.

-The most recent obituary and service information is available at the Bennett-Bertram Funeral Home website.
+The most recent obituary and service information is available at the Dixon-Rogers Funeral Home website.

 Legacy.com reports daily on death announcements in local communities nationwide.
 Visit our funeral home directory